rubiojr/awesome-restic/README.md

 * [restic-PyBM](https://github.com/sephiroth1395/restic-PyBM) - A Python 3 wrapper to manage and monitor backups with restic
 * [restique](https://github.com/maxkueng/restique) - A wrapper around restic with profiles
 * [runrestic](https://github.com/sinnwerkstatt/runrestic) - A wrapper script for Restic backup software that inits, creates, prunes and checks backups
+* [prestic](https://github.com/ducalex/prestic) - Prestic is a profile manager and task scheduler for restic

 ## Documentation